weierophinney/grumpy-phpunit/test-doubles.markdown

     }

 Often you will want to test that a certain method in your code has been run a specific number of times.
-You can do that using the expect() method as part of your mock object.
+You can do that using the expects() method as part of your mock object. [--is this where $this->exactly(x) could be used inside expects()?--]

 In this code, we want to make sure that given a known number of 'deltas' that Beta::process() gets called the correct number of times.
 In this test example